 Should I buy as a tenant in common or a joint tenant?

 Both types of joint ownership have pros and cons, depending on your personal circumstances and your relationship with your fellow buyers.

 The table below shows some of the basic differences between the two forms of ownership.

 - Find out more: the Which?
 Mortgage Advisers guide to joint mortgages

-If you are buying a property jointly with one or more other people, you will normally need to take out a joint mortgage together.
+If you're buying a property jointly with another person (or people), you'll normally need to take out a joint mortgage together.

 Remember, if you get a joint mortgage you are all equally responsible for making the repayments.
 So, if someone leaves or stops paying you will have to cover their payments.